ThemeAvenue/Remote-Dashboard-Notifications/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Developers, have you ever wanted to ask something to your users?
 Tried to get some feedback about your product?
-Want them to leave a comment on your site?
 This plugin will help you do that.

 == Description ==